turingschool/backend-curriculum-site/module1/lessons/testing_strategies_and_encapsulation.markdown

 Questions can be a mix of the **conceptual**, like:

-    Question: Should we try to handle all the tags at once or one at a time?
+    **Question**: Should we try to handle all the tags at once or one at a time?
 If the latter, which one should be first?
-    Why do we need to answer this now: We need to know which part of the solution to start our implementation with.
+    **Why we need to answer this now**: We need to know which part of the solution to start our implementation with.

 And the more **specific**:

-    Question: What will the class be named?
+    **Question**: What will the class be named?
-    Why do we need to answer this now: I can't write a first test without instantiating an object and need the classname to call `.new` on it.
+    **Why we need to answer this now**: I can't write a first test without instantiating an object and need the classname to call `.new` on it.

     Question: Where should we put our first file?
-    Why do we need to answer this now: We can't write code until we have a file to put it in.
+    **Why we need to answer this now**: We can't write code until we have a file to put it in.

 As a pair you should be able to come up with at least 10 questions.

     Question: ...
-    Why do we need to answer this now: ...
+    **Why we need to answer this now**: ...

 ### Choice 1 -- Markdown Parser: